Considering Liquid Web vs DigitalOcean for Your Development Environment?

 Who Uses This: Self-sufficient developers who don’t need much support or management from a provider.

 - Price: $5/mo

 Email Hosting: Not Offered

 Liquid Web has a more rounded product offering.
-Starting with VPS Hosting, you can get started with Liquid Web at $59/mo.
-12 and 24-month prepaid plans are also available at a discount.
 In addition to virtual servers, you are also able to get physical hardware hosted in one of four data centers.

 Who Uses This: Small to Medium-sized Businesses (SMBs) ranging from self-sufficient to those needing managed services from an experienced provider.